dotnet/csharpstandard/standard/lexical-structure.md

 #### 6.4.5.3 Integer literals

 Integer literals are used to write values of types `int`, `uint`, `long`, and `ulong`.
-Integer literals have three possible forms: decimal and, hexadecimal, and binary.
+Integer literals have three possible forms: decimal, hexadecimal, and binary.

 ```ANTLR
 Integer_Literal